 - For sores in the mouth due to radiation or chemical treatment: Up to 15 grams of honey has been applied inside the mouth three times daily.

-- For the treatment of abscess wounds: Honey soaked gauze has been packed into wounds twice daily until healing.
+- For wound healings: Honey soaked gauze has been packed into wounds twice daily until healed.

 - Abbey, E. L. and Rankin, J. W. Effect of ingesting a honey-sweetened beverage on soccer performance and exercise-induced cytokine response.
 Int J Sport Nutr Exerc.Metab 2009;19(6):659-672.
 View abstract.